-There's a line in a song that says "We're all in this together" and it is apt for local government.
 We are the vehicle that is legislated to take care of your health and wellbeing at a grass roots level and we can be the most effective when we are working closely in partnership with you.
 You have skills, local knowledge and resources that we can build on to strengthen our communities.
+Amazing results can be achieved when the community raises its own funds, combines these with Council's, and then together seek government grant funds.
+Community dreams can become a reality when we work in partnership together.